“It is not necessary to change. Survival is not mandatory.”

 So far we know the machines as if they have emotional feelings.
-Recently however, a more empathetic approach has been given, enabling them to appear emotionally intelligent.
+Recently, however, a more empathetic approach has been given, enabling them to appear emotionally intelligent.
 The reason for that is they are being programmed to learn when and how to display emotion.

 During a Facebook Live back in July 2017, it was clear from Zuckerberg that he tried to oppose any potential spread of fear surrounding the potential of artificial intelligence.
 “I have pretty strong opinions on this.
 I am optimistic,” he said.
 “I think you can build things and the world can get better.
 But with AI especially, I am really optimistic”.

 “And I think people who are naysayers and try to drum up these doomsday scenarios — I just, I don’t understand it.
-It’s really negative and in some ways I actually think it is pretty irresponsible,” he said.
-“In the next five to 10 years, AI is going to deliver so many improvements in the quality of our lives,” added Zuckerberg.
+It’s really negative and in some ways, I actually think it is pretty irresponsible,” he said.
+“In the next five to ten years, AI is going to deliver so many improvements in the quality of our lives,” added Zuckerberg.
 In support of Musk’s approach, the most famous physicist made a statement early in 2017.

 Of course, although History doesn’t exactly repeat itself, it does run in cycles.
 One of the most solid theories of such cycles was articulated by economic historian Carlota Perez, in her influential book Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages (Edward Elgar, 2002).
-It suggests that if the world’s key decision makers act in concert, humanity can get through the current period of upheaval and economic malaise and enter a new “golden age” of broad economic growth
+It suggests that if the world’s key decision-makers act in concert, humanity can get through the current period of upheaval and economic malaise and enter a new “golden age” of broad economic growth.

 Automation and artificial intelligence will have a great influence on all types of universes.
 What we were used to, all typical and common value creation chains will change, significantly.

-Up today the feeling that humans were on charge of everything was very strong.
+Up until today the feeling that humans were in charge of everything was very strong.
 They were the masters, the programmers, the data scientists, the analysts, the strategists, the people liable to create sufficient value for other humans.
 With the main purpose to make a profit or to improve other humans’ life quality and safety.